Debunking the Myths about LGBTQI Parents

 - It is up to us all to teach our children from an early age about human rights and equality.
-We are all responsible to ensure there is a more positive learning and social environment for children both in their schools but also at home
+We are all responsible to ensure there are a more positive learning and social environment for children both in their schools but also at home

-The truth about LGBT Parents:
+The truth about LGBQTI Parents:

-- LGBT parents have an understanding of what it is like to undergo a deep exploration of one’s identity; what it feels like on the inside and what it means out in the world, which offers a huge amount of insight to their own children
+- LGBTQI parents have an understanding of what it is like to undergo a deep exploration of one’s identity; what it feels like on the inside and what it means out in the world, which offers a huge amount of insight to their own children

-- LGBT people have often learned resilience and resourcefulness in creating support networks and family-like communities, whether or not their family relationships have been affected by their coming out.
+- LGBTQI people have often learned resilience and resourcefulness in creating support networks and family-like communities, whether or not their family relationships have been affected by their coming out.
 These skills are invaluable to children who are in need of developing family connections and supports outside of their biological family units

-Two invested parents are the best case scenario, but even one involved parent is better than a detached couple – no matter their sexual orientation.
+Two invested parents are the best-case scenario, but even one involved parent is better than a detached couple – no matter their sexual orientation.